xenoinc/XenoXamarinTemplates/readme.md

 5. Copy **.ZIP** from "_My Exported Templates_" to our "Templates\XamarinTemplate.XXX" folder
 6. Extract contents into the appropriate project folder

-### Solution
+### Creating a Solution Template
+When creating a solution template from scratch, perform the following actions

 1. Copy of a project ``.vstemplate`` modified for Solutions.
 2. ``Type`` attribute, ``ProjectGroup``
-3.
-4. Additional tags and attributes:
+3. Additional tags and attributes:
 ```xml
 <ProjectType>CSharp</ProjectType>
 <ProjectSubType></ProjectSubType>